Flat Roof Maintenance and Repair vs Replacement

 Weather plays a key role in damaging/destroying all roofing systems including cedar and asphalt shingles.
 When specifically discussing flat roofs.
 Hail can easily puncture through the membrane and strong winds will pull up the layers.
 Completely leaving your home or commercial building exposed.
 Bigger storms will also blow debris around and displace equipment, causing different things to get thrown around in ways that will harm your flat roof system.
 Animals like squirrels, raccoons, birds, and even in some cases cats love to explore roof tops.
 Unfortunately, their sharp claws or nails will easily scratch and puncture the membrane.
 Causing you to find and call a roofer to repair your flat roof.

-Premier Roofing Solutions Specializes In Flat Roof Repairs and Installations
+Premier Roofing Solutions Flat Roof Service

 If you are looking to install or are experiencing leaks from your flat roof and live in the DC metro or Maryland area, give us a call.
 Our specialized flat roof service team is ready for any and all flat roof related tasks you may need.
 Do not hire an inexperienced roof contractor to work on your flat roof project.
 Here at Premier we have over 25 years of experience and are ready for any project that comes our way.